Gate Locks for Wooden Gates & Garage Doors: a guide.

 Mortice Sashlocks

-you’ve a wooden front door then in all likelihood you have a mortice sashlock
+If you’ve a wooden front door then in all likelihood you have a mortice sashlock fitted.

 - Key lockable and openable from either side